sithmel/async-deco/README.md

 Debounce
 --------
 This decorator is a pretty sophisticated version of debounce.
 In a few words, when a debounced function is called many times within a time interval, it gets executed only once.
-It uses the same options of lodash debounce (https://lodash.com/docs#debounce), but also allows to have multiple "debounce" contexts.
+It uses the same options of [lodash debounce](https://lodash.com/docs#debounce) (that is used internally), but also allows to have multiple "debounce" contexts.
 The decorators takes these arguments:

 * wait (mandatory): it is the time interval to debounce
 * debounceOpts (optional): the debounce options used by lodash debounce:
-  * leading: Specify invoking on the leading edge of the timeout.
+  * leading: Specify invoking on the leading edge of the timeout. (default false)
-  * trailing: Specify invoking on the trailing edge of the timeout.
+  * trailing: Specify invoking on the trailing edge of the timeout. (default true)
   * maxWait: The maximum time the decorated function is allowed to be delayed before it’s invoked
-* getKey (optional): it runs against the original arguments and returns the key used for creating different debounce context.
+* getKey (optional): it runs against the original arguments and returns the key used for creating different "debounce" context.
 If is undefined there will be a single debouncing context.
 If it returns null there won't be debouncing.
-Two functions in differents contexts aren't influenced each other and are executed independently.
+Two functions in different contexts aren't influenced each other and are executed independently.
 * cacheOpts (optional): the contexts are cached, in this object you can define a maxLen (maximum number of context) and a defaultTTL (contexts last only for this amount of ms).

 Example: